The Ins and Outs of Jumbo Mortgages

 • Jumbo loans typically have a hefty down payment requirement.
 The good news is that you’ll forego paying for private mortgage insurance (PMI) if you can afford a downpayment that’s at least 20% of the purchase price of the home.

 • It’s easier and more cost effective than taking out a first and second mortgage to finance the property.
 Having to take out two separate loans means two sets of paperwork, meeting underwriting requirements for two different loans, and closing costs for 2 separate loans.
-Also keep in mind that interest rates on second mortgages are often times much higher than first mortgages, since banks assume more risk.

 The Drawbacks of Jumbo Mortgages